rehkad/Goobla/docs/import.md

 Quantizing a model allows you to run models faster and with less memory consumption but at reduced accuracy.
 This allows you to run a model on more modest hardware.

-Ollama can quantize FP16 and FP32 based models into different quantization levels using the `-q/--quantize` flag with the `ollama create` command.
+Moogla can quantize FP16 and FP32 based models into different quantization levels using the `-q/--quantize` flag with the `ollama create` command.

 First, create a Modelfile with the FP16 or FP32 based model you wish to quantize.